ocsigen/ocsigen.github.io/_drafts/eliom6.md

 Eliom is a framework for developing client/server web applications.
 Both the server and the client parts of the application are written in OCaml, as a single program.
-Communication between server and client is straightforward (e.g. just call a server-side function from client-side code).
+Communication between server and client is straightforward, e.g., one can just call a server-side function from client-side code.

 Eliom makes extensive use of the Ocaml language features.
 It provides advanced functionality like a powerful session mechanism and support